 When viewed from a business point of view, the costs are usually the first hurdle to overcome.
 Yes, implementing a predictive maintenance strategy for asset management costs a lot in a few ways.

 Whether you are buying sensors to work with the assets you’re currently building, or a plant owner is buying your assets with smart sensors: both are expensive because of the technology and the monitoring software it comes with.
 Besides that, there will be some costs for training staff to work with this new technology, for building a secure Internet of Things Network (IoT Network) and a few other things you need to get started.
+For example ,well trained data scientist are needed to be able to make sense of the data collected.

 In some cases the industrial machines you are currently building are not compatible with (our) smart sensors.
 This means that the assets have to be altered in order to have sensors built into them.
 It’s not uncommon, and there are multiple ways to update and sensorfy your assets efficiently.
+Avoiding the challenges in implementing predictive maintenance, starts having a proper approach and maintenance strategy.

 To have a fully functional predictive maintenance strategy there needs to be a secure IoT Network to send, process and store all the data.
 Furthermore there is often a need for integrating existing systems, like an ERP system (Enterprise Resource Planning), MES (Manufacturing Execution System) or other supervisory and process control systems, with the new IoT technology and the software that comes with it.